White Coppice: Cricket

 Cricket is played at a ground in the hamlet.
-The 1st and 2nd XI cricket teams play in the Moore and Smalley Palace Shield.
+The 1st and 2nd XI cricket teams now play in the Moore and Smalley Palace Shield.
+The last time the club won a trophy was in 2001, when the first team won the Ley Cup under the captaincy of Steve Harris, beating Walton Le Dale in the final at New Longton Cricket Club.

 The BBC Children's television show Sloggers was filmed at the cricket ground in 1994.